kristinemlarson/gnssrefl/README.md

 Please note: we are using the publicly available <code>gfzrnx</code> code to convert RINEX 3 files into RINEX 2.11 files.
 If you do not have <code>gfzrnx</code> installed, you will not be able to use RINEX 3 files.

+I believe it is also allowed to put your
+RINEX files into $REFL_CODE/YYYY/rinex/ssss where YYYY is the year and ssss is the four character station name.
+The advantage of doing this is that your RINEX files will not be deleted.

 <HR>

 ### v. quickLook <a name="module2"></a>